Hierarchical Latent Structure Learning through Online Inference: Discussion

 \section{Discussion}

 We introduced HOLMES, an online hierarchical latent-cause model for sequential structure learning.
 The model combines hierarchical nonparametric structure with tractable sequential inference, allowing latent causes to be organized across multiple levels of abstraction during online learning.
 Across compositional tasks, the hierarchical model matched the predictive performance of flat latent-cause models while learning more compact representations and enabling improved one-shot transfer.
-In a context-dependent task with nested temporal structure, hierarchical inference additionally improved outcome prediction by capturing latent rule structure across contexts and timescales.
+In a rule-dependent task, hierarchical inference additionally improved one-shot forward transfer to unseen exemplars.
 These results demonstrate how hierarchical latent structure can support both efficient representation and flexible generalization in sequential learning.

 Our model bridges two previously separate approaches.
 Hierarchical Bayesian models, such as the nested Chinese Restaurant Process (nCRP) \cite{griffiths2003hierarchical,blei2010nested}, originally developed for hierarchical topic modeling, can represent rich multi-level structure but typically rely on batch inference.
 Online latent-cause inference models \cite{gershman_context_2010} perform sequential inference but operate over flat latent spaces.
 By combining a modified nCRP prior with particle filtering, our model supports trial-by-trial inference over hierarchical latent structure.
-Unlike other hierarchical models that rely on batch inference, fixed hierarchies \cite{wang2011online}, or Bayesian model selection over candidate structures (e.g., the COIN model \cite{Heald2021}), HOLMES performs fully online inference of arbitrary depth, enabling dynamic construction of hierarchical representations during sequential experience.
+Unlike other hierarchical models that rely on batch inference \cite{griffiths2003hierarchical}, fixed hierarchies \cite{wang2011online, Liu2022}, or Bayesian model selection over candidate structures (e.g., the COIN model \cite{Heald2021}), HOLMES performs fully online inference of arbitrary depth, enabling dynamic construction of hierarchical representations during sequential experience.

 Our simulations illustrate two functional consequences of hierarchical inference.
 In compositional environments, hierarchical structure learning produced substantially more efficient representations while preserving outcome prediction performance.
 These compressed representations aligned with the latent generative structure of the task and enabled rapid generalization across observations sharing higher-level categories.
 The flat latent cause model, in contrast, required multiple independent clusters to represent the same structure, limiting their ability to support transfer across related observations.
 This result highlights how representational organization, rather than predictive accuracy alone, can determine the range of generalization operations supported by a learned model.